mixxxdj/manual/source/chapters/library.rst

   on a track in the table will present the options :guilabel:`Load in Deck 1` and :guilabel:`Load in Deck 2`, among others.
 Making either selection will load a track into a deck.
-* By :ref:`control-keyboard` to load the selected track from library track table.
+* By :ref:`control-keyboard` to load the selected track in the library track table.
-* Drag-and-drop from library track table: Dragging-and-dropping a track from the track table onto a waveform display will load a track into a deck.
+* Drag-and-drop from library track table: Dragging-and-dropping a track from the track table onto a waveform display will load the track into that deck.
-* Drag-and-drop from deck to deck: Once you've loaded a track to deck, sampler, or preview deck, click on the :ref:`track title <interface-track-info>` and drag it to a deck or sampler.
+* Drag-and-drop from deck to deck: Once you've loaded a track to deck, sampler, or preview deck, click on the :ref:`track title <interface-track-info>` and drag it to another deck or sampler.
 * Drag-and-drop from external file browser: Dragging-and-dropping a track from an external file browser directly onto a waveform display in Mixxx will load that track.
 This function also works with some other applications.
-For example, on Mac OS X, dragging-and-dropping a track from iTunes onto one of Mixxx's waveform displays will load that track into a deck.
+For example, on Mac OS X, dragging-and-dropping a track from iTunes onto one of Mixxx's waveform displays will load it into that deck.

 .. _library-finding-tracks: